jlxip/UltraGit/README.md

 [![Npm Version](https://img.shields.io/npm/v/ultragit.svg)](https://www.npmjs.com/package/ultragit)
 ![Dependencies](https://david-dm.org/jlxip/UltraGit.svg)

 > UltraGit is a fast and easy to deploy git server written in Node.js.
-It uses MariaDB as database to store the users information and permissions.
+It uses SQLite as database to store the users information and permissions.

 ## Install
 ```